RetroRenting: An Online Policy for Service Caching at the Edge: Proof Outlines

 We divide time into frames such that Frame $i$ for $i \in \mathbb{Z}^+$ starts when OPT-OFF downloads the service for the $i^{\text{th}}$ time.
 We refer to the time interval before the beginning of the first frame as Frame 0.
 Note that by definition, in all frames, except maybe the last frame, there is exactly one eviction by OPT-OFF.

-We use the properties of RR and OPT-OFF to show that each frame in which OPT-OFF evicts the service has the following structure (Figure \ref{fig:OPT-OFF_RR_frame_proofoutline}): \begin{enumerate} \item[--] RR fetches and evicts the service exactly once each. \item[--] RR does not cache the service at the beginning of the frame. \item[--] The fetch by RR in Frame $i$ is before OPT-OFF evicts the service in Frame $i$. \item[--] The eviction by RR in Frame $i$ is after OPT-OFF evicts the service in Frame $i$. \end{enumerate} We note that both RR and OPT-OFF fetch exactly once in a frame and therefore, the fetch cost under RR and OPT-OFF is identical for both policies.
+We use the properties of RR and OPT-OFF to show that each frame in which OPT-OFF evicts the service has the following structure (Figure \ref{fig:OPT-OFF_RR_frame_proofoutline}): \begin{enumerate} \item[--] RR fetches and evicts the service exactly once each. \item[--] RR does not host the service at the beginning of the frame. \item[--] The fetch by RR in Frame $i$ is before OPT-OFF evicts the service in Frame $i$. \item[--] The eviction by RR in Frame $i$ is after OPT-OFF evicts the service in Frame $i$. \end{enumerate} We note that both RR and OPT-OFF fetch exactly once in a frame and therefore, the fetch cost under RR and OPT-OFF is identical for both policies.

-We divide Frame $i$ into four sub-frames defined as follows. \begin{enumerate} \item[--] $i.a$: OPT-OFF caches the service, while RR does not. \item[--] $i.b$: OPT-OFF and RR both cache the service. \item[--] $i.c$: OPT-OFF does not cache the service while RR does. \item[--] $i.d$: OPT-OFF and RR both don't cache the service. \end{enumerate}
+We divide Frame $i$ into four sub-frames defined as follows. \begin{enumerate} \item[--] $i.a$: OPT-OFF hosts the service, while RR does not. \item[--] $i.b$: OPT-OFF and RR both host the service. \item[--] $i.c$: OPT-OFF does not host the service while RR does. \item[--] $i.d$: OPT-OFF and RR both don't host the service. \end{enumerate}

 The service and rent costs are identical for OPT-OFF and RR in Sub-frame $i.b$ and Sub-frame $i.d$.